razrotenberg/Arpeggino/README.md

 One of the major features of Arpeggino is the ability to record and playback MIDI sequences.
 In this step we will add the support for that.

+Here's a video on [YouTube](https://youtu.be/THWG4ku-cRw) demonstrating what we will achieve in this step of the tutorial.

 The only hardware addition that is really needed is a single button.
 We will add two more LEDs, a green one and a red one, to improve the user experience.
 The red one will indicate whether Arpeggino is recording, and the green one will blink when entering a new bar in the sequence.